top of page

-The Return of the Obra Dinn website describes the game as: An Insurance Adventure with Minimal Colour which while entirely true doesn't do this beautiful, involving and fascinating game any justice.
+The Return of the Obra Dinn website describes the game as: An Insurance Adventure with Minimal Colour which, while entirely true, doesn’t do this beautiful, involving and fascinating game any justice.

 Some brief background.
 This is the second game designed by indie game developer Lucas Pope, the creator of the game Papers, Please.
-And similar to that game, it's graphics are stylistically minimal.
-The Obra Dinn gameplay is entirely from the first-person POV and uses a 1-bit monochromatic style, reminiscent of the old Macintosh system.
+And similar to that game, its graphics are stylistically minimal.
+The Obra Dinn gameplay is entirely from the first-person POV and uses a 1-bit monochromatic style reminiscent of the old Macintosh system.

 In Return of the Obra Dinn, you play as an agent of the East India Company, sent to investigate the Obra Dinn, a ship which has returned to England missing all its passengers and crew, sixty in all.
 Your job is to figure out what happened, using deductive reasoning and the Memento Mortem watch.